meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 ## Business rules

 > * Articles must be able to be read/write locked based on user class.
-> * Users with the wiki management permission must have full access to all articles.
+> * Users with the wiki administration permission must have full access to all articles.
 > * Article creation must be associated with a permission.
-> * Duplicate aliases, tags, and dedicated terms must be unique.
+> * Duplicate aliases, tags, and dedicated terms must be unique and not empty.

 ## Use cases